MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab13_DICOM Service.md

 ## Exercise 2: Deploy DICOM service using Azure Portal

-Now you will visit another page and follow the instructions to [Deploy DICOM service using the Azure portal](https://docs.microsoft.com/en-us/azure/healthcare-apis/dicom/deploy-dicom-services-in-azure).
+Now you will visit another page and follow the instructions to **Deploy DICOM service using the Azure portal** at +++https://docs.microsoft.com/en-us/azure/healthcare-apis/dicom/deploy-dicom-services-in-azure+++.

 1. [] Begin at step 4 under Deploying DICOM service.